Introduction

 Curation Tool : An OCI container that exposes a web interface for human inspection and modification of Depositions.

-CurationToolRef : A registry entry describing a Curation Tool: its OCI image, exposed port, and capabilities (read-only vs read-write).
+CurationToolRef : A resource describing a Curation Tool: its OCI image, exposed port, and capabilities (read-only vs read-write).

 Infrastructure